corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 NPM gives you more packages, but Rust's ecosystem is of excellent quality and growing rapidly.

+{% podcast_quote(id="7e84c99d", slug="radar-with-jeff-kao", player="s05e08-radar?t=08:55", attribution="Jeff Kao, Staff Engineer at Radar") %}
-> "Rust really feels modern.
-There's a rich cargo crate ecosystem, a formatter, flame graphs, and the paradigms are very functional, but you're not forced to use them.
+"Rust really feels modern.
+There\'s a rich cargo crate ecosystem, a formatter, flame graphs, and the paradigms are very functional, but you\'re not forced to use them.
 Having a rich data structure ecosystem in the standard library, being able to process vectors with all the functions that many developers are used to these days, really felt refreshing.
 Especially for a team with largely a background in TypeScript."
->
-> [Jeff Kao](/podcast/s05e08-radar/?t=08%3A55), Staff Engineer at Radar ([Rust in Production, S05E08](/podcast/s05e08-radar/?t=08%3A55))
+{% end %}

 > In September 2022 over 2.1 million packages were reported being listed in the npm registry, making it the biggest single language code repository on Earth -- Source: [Nodejs.org](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager)